antonemking/30-day-challenge/README.md

 # 30-day-challenge

-Writing everyday for 30 days on the topic of Customer Success.
+Writing everyday for 30 days on the topic of the Importance of Customer Success.
+Sink or Swim.

 ---